How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 To get the job, your tech resume needs to stand out like the IBM Summit in a world of Raspberry Pi’s.

 But don’t worry.

 All you have to do is 1) know the technical skills they want, and 2) show how you’ve used them to do great things.

-The technology skills resume sample below will give you the schematic.
+The technical resume sample below will give you the schematic.

 This guide will show you:

-- A technical resume sample better than most.
+- A tech resume example better than most.

 - How to make a good technical job description for resumes.

-- How to write a resume for technology jobs that would wow Elon Musk.
+- How to write a tech resume that would wow Elon Musk.